 About

-Ms. Monroe is a recent alumna of the Cafritz Young Artists Program at Washington National Opera, where she made her Kennedy Center debut as Ines in Il trovatore, followed by Isabelle in Carlos Simon’s The Passion of Mary Cardwell Dawson and Mimì in La bohème.
-After her time in Washington, she joined Santa Fe Opera as an Apprentice Artist, covering the Second Wood Sprite in Rusalka.
-Ms. Monroe was also an emerging artist with San Francisco Opera’s prestigious Merola Opera Program, where she performed as Magda in La rondine on the Schwabacher Summer Concert and as Madame Lidoine in Dialogues des Carmélites in the Merola Grand Finale concert.
-As a young artist with The Glimmerglass Festival, she performed as the Rooster/Jay in The Cunning Little Vixen and covered the role of Anna Sørenson in Kevin Puts’ Silent Night.
+Ms. Monroe is an alumna of the Cafritz Young Artists Program at Washington National Opera, where she made her Kennedy Center debut as Ines in Il trovatore, followed by Isabelle in Carlos Simon’s The Passion of Mary Cardwell Dawson and Mimì in La bohème.
+She was also an Apprentice Artist at Santa Fe Opera, covering the Second Wood Sprite in Rusalka, as well as a member of the Merola Opera Program, where she performed as Magda in La rondine on the Schwabacher Summer Concert Series and as Madame Lidoine in Dialogues des Carmélites in the Merola Grand Finale concert.
+As a young artist with The Glimmerglass Festival, she performed as the Rooster/Jay in The Cunning Little Vixen and covered the role of Anna Sørenson in Kevin Puts’s Silent Night.

-Ms. Monroe has recently been named a 2023 winner of the Sullivan Foundation Award and the George and Nora London Foundation Competition.
-She is a 2021 recipient of the Richard F. Gold Career Grant from The Shoshana Foundation, and she has also received recognition in competitions such as the Metropolitan Opera National Council Auditions, the Opera Index Vocal Competition, the Gerda Lissner Foundation IVC, the Annapolis Opera Voice Competition, the Mildred Miller International Voice Competition with the Pittsburgh Festival Opera, and the Classical Singer Competition.
+A highly decorated artist, Ms. Monroe was a 2023 winner of the Sullivan Foundation Award and the George and Nora London Foundation Competition, and a 2021 recipient of the Richard F. Gold Career Grant from The Shoshana Foundation.
+She has also received recognition in the Metropolitan Opera National Council Auditions, the Opera Index Vocal Competition, and the Gerda Lissner Foundation IVC, among others.

-Ms. Monroe completed her Master of Music degree and Artist Diploma in Opera at the University of Cincinnati College-Conservatory of Music.
-With CCM Opera, she sang the Governess in The Turn of the Screw and was scheduled to sing Erste Dame in Die Zauberflöte before its cancellation due to COVID-19.
-She earned her Bachelor of Music degree in Voice from the Oberlin Conservatory of Music.
-Her work in Oberlin Opera Theater productions ranged from the main stage to contemporary operas in non-traditional venues, performing the roles of Lady Billows in Albert Herring, the Old Lady in Michael Torke’s Strawberry Fields, and Luigia in Viva la Mamma.
+Ms. Monroe holds a Master of Music degree and Artist Diploma in Opera from the University of Cincinnati College-Conservatory of Music, where she performed the Governess in The Turn of the Screw.
+She earned her Bachelor of Music degree in Voice from the Oberlin Conservatory of Music, where her roles included Lady Billows in Albert Herring and Luigia in Viva la Mamma.

 Watch